Ready to learn how to cut a boys’ hair like a pro?

 Liz says if you are right or left-eye dominant, it could make your haircut slant.
 So when you finish the neckline, get eye level with it and check that it does not slant.
 If it does, correct it!

 Just as your child’s patience has about reached its limit, you will reach the top.
 Reassure him that you’re almost done and you’ll give him a reward for sitting so nicely (or not so nicely!) when you’re finished.
 Take the hair from the center of the top of the head, lift it up, and cut it straight across.
 If the very front of the forehead looks too choppy when you’re done, you can point-cut it.
 This is where you will use the point of your scissors to cut small points in the hairline (you don’t want it to look like candy-corn) :)

 If your son has cowlicks at the top of their head (mine do), you can leave the hair longer here to compensate.
-The extra weight will help prevent it from sticking straight up.
+The extra weight will help prevent it from sticking straight up and you can work the look into several cute little boy hairstyles.
 To accomplish this, you will want to angle the hair slightly toward the front.

 Now you’re just about done!
 The only thing left is to check the cut to make sure it’s even.
 You should be able to run your fingers through the hair, pull up various sections, and have the lengths line up evenly (angling in places, but with no long hairs jutting out).
 It should be well blended.
 Correct any mistakes you find, and try again in another 3-4 weeks, depending on how quickly your son’s hair grows!

 Subscribe for FREE to Heavenly Homemakers so you won’t miss all the new Simple Recipes and ideas we share to save you money!